 ALL STUDENTS whether residing on or off campus must register their vehicle with the Department of Police if they operate their vehicles on campus.
 All permits must be properly affixed to your windshield before they are considered valid so you must allow for mailing time when ordering a permit on-line.
 Students residing in residence halls must have at least 28 credits in order to register their vehicle to park on campus.
 Permits are not valid for special events.
-To change vehicles, you must scrape off your permit and take the pieces of it and your MSU pictured ID card to the Parking Office.
-They will issue you a replacement permit for a $2 fee.
+To change vehicles, you must remove your permit from your windshield, and take the pieces of it and your MSU pictured ID card to the Parking Office.
+You will be issued a replacement permit for your new vehicle for $2.
 If you are having your windshield replaced, you must do the same.
 Permits are non-transferable from one vehicle or from one windshield to another.
-Your permit will likely come off in pieces, save all of the pieces as they must be returned.
-You may choose to drive your vehicle to the MSU Parking Office and borrow a paint scraper to remove your permit.
-We recommend having a warm windshield and using a razor blade or a paint scraper to remove the permit.
+Your permit will likely come off in pieces, save all of the pieces as all pieces must be returned.
+You may choose to drive your vehicle to the MSU Parking Office and borrow a paint scraper to use to remove your permit.
+We recommend having a warm windshield and using a paint scraper to remove the permit.

-Available to purchase online starting July 16, 2018, at 9:00am (effective August 1, 2018):
+Available to purchase online starting July 15, 2020, at 9:00am (effective August 1, 2020):

-- 1855 Place ($214) – for residents of 1855 Place – This permit is not valid in metered spaces, moped spaces, leased spaces, university vehicle spaces, or visitor spaces, and is valid 8/1/2020 through 8/20/2021.
+- University Village/1855 Place ($214) – for residents of University Village and 1855 Place – Permit is not valid in metered spaces, moped spaces, leased spaces, university vehicle spaces, or visitor spaces, and is valid 8/1/2020 through 8/20/2021.

-Available to purchase on-line starting July 18, 2018, at 9:00am (effective August 15, 2018):
+Available to purchase on-line starting July 23, 2020, at 9:00am (effective August 15, 2020):

-- Lot 25/R1 ($320) – for residents of Owen and VanHoosen – This permit is valid in lot 25 or in the employee parking area (upper levels) of Shaw Ramp (ramp 1) from 8/15/20 through 8/20/21.
+- Lot 25/R1 ($320) – for residents of Owen and VanHoosen – Permit is valid in lot 25, in lot 89, or in the employee parking area (upper levels) of Shaw Ramp (ramp 1) from 8/15/20 through 8/20/21.
 If lot 25 is full DO NOT park illegally, instead continue on to the Shaw Ramp to park in the faculty/staff section in a legal parking space.
 Your student ID card will allow gated access to lot 25.
-Please contact the MSU Parking Office if your ID card is not working.
-Ramp 1 is the employee permit parking area of the Shaw ramp.
-Lot 25/R1 permits are not valid in the pay by plate spaces of Ramp 1.
-A lot 25/R1 permit is NOT valid in leased spaces, in metered spaces, in moped spaces, in University vehicle spaces, in visitor spaces, or in disabled spaces.
-It is valid in lot 89.
+Please call 517-355-8440 if your ID card is not working.
+Lot 25/R1 permits are not valid in the pay by plate spaces of Ramp 1, not in leased spaces, not in metered spaces, not in moped spaces, not in University vehicle spaces, not in visitor spaces, and not in disabled spaces.

-- Lot 91 ($214) – for residents of Abbot, Akers, Holmes, Hubbard, Mason, McDonel, Owen, Phillips, Shaw, Snyder, and VanHoosen – This permit is valid in lot 91.
-Lot 91 is located on the corner of Service and Hagadorn Road.
-It is also valid in lot 89.
+- Lot 91 ($214) – for residents of Abbot, Akers, Holmes, Hubbard, Mason, McDonel, Owen, Phillips, Shaw, Snyder, and VanHoosen – Permit is valid in lots 89 and 91 from 8/15/20 through 8/20/21.

-Available to purchase on-line starting July 24, 2018 at 9:00am (effective August 15, 2018):
+Available to purchase on-line starting July 28, 2020 at 9:00am (effective August 15, 2020):

-- Lot 83 ($214) – for residents of Case, Holden, Wilson, and Wonders – This permit is valid in lot 83 or in lot 89 from 8/15/20 through 8/20/21.
+- Lot 83 ($214) – for residents of Case, Holden, Wilson, Wonders, and 1855 Place – Permit is valid in lot 83 or in lot 89 from 8/15/20 through 8/20/21.
 It is not valid in metered spaces, leased spaces, service vehicle spaces, university vehicle spaces, moped spaces, or visitor spaces.

-Available on-line starting July 26, 2018 at 9:00am (effective August 15, 2018):
+Available online ONLY starting July 15, 2020 at 9:00am (effective August 15, 2020):

 Graduate Assistant Permits